-Applying the fair argument standard, the court finds there is no substantial evidence that any change in the production, collection, storage, or use of methane may have any environmental impact.
+Applying the fair argument standard, there is no substantial evidence that any change in the production, collection, storage, or use of methane may have any environmental impact.

 Petitioner's argument is that the WMAC application, the ACWMA staff report, and the other documents do not set out exactly whether, or how, the production, collection, storage, or use of methane will change.
 Petitioner has not identified any substantial evidence that there will be a change in the production, collection, storage, or use of methane.
 Petitioner's speculation about a change is not substantial evidence.
 (Citizen Action, supra, 222 Cal.App.3d at p.
 756.)
 In the absence of any identified change, the project remains the same as described in the 2011 IS/ND.

-In addition, ACWMA's 2017 Conformance Decision contains Condition Nos.
-5 and 8, which require WMAC to construct and operate the DSTS in compliance with the assumptions in the 2011 IS/ND and to comply with the conditions in the 2011 IS/ND.
+In addition, ACWMA's 2017 Conformance Decision contains Condition 5, which requires WMAC to construct and operate the DSTS in compliance with the assumptions in the 2011 IS/ND.
 (AR 13.)